EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Related Work

-Estimating hand pose and object 6DoF is inherently challenging, especially in hand-object interaction (HOI) scenarios, where the interactions between hand and object further increase the complexity.
-Existing object 6DoF estimation methods can be broadly categorized as: (1)~template-based methods, which rely on predefined CAD models~\cite{wen2024foundationpose, su2022zebrapose} and auxiliary inputs such as segmentation masks and depth maps; (2)~template-free methods, which estimate the 6DoF pose without CAD models and may reconstruct the object mesh, often conditioned on RGB-D inputs and segmentation masks~\cite{lee2025any6d, wen2023bundlesdf, zhang2024omni6dpose, li2019cdpn}.
-However, these approaches are often computationally expensive and struggle with robustness under noise, occlusions, and dynamic conditions.

-Building on these 6DoF estimation methods, HOI estimation extends them by introducing the additional challenge of estimating hand pose alongside object 6DoF.
+HOI estimation builds on 6DoF methods by adding the challenge of estimating hand pose alongside object 6DoF.
 Template-based methods~\cite{grady2021contactopt, liu2021semi, cao2021reconstructing} only estimate hand pose and object 6DoF, while template-free methods~\cite{ye2023diffusion, ye2024g} jointly reason about hand pose, object 6DoF, and object mesh reconstruction.
 Despite benefiting from joint reasoning, HOI methods face unique challenges such as severe occlusions, dynamic camera motion, and complex hand-object interactions.
 ContactOpt~\cite{grady2021contactopt} and GraspTTA~\cite{jiang2021hand} both directly optimize the contact loss by predicting or generating hand-object contact heatmaps to better construct HOI results.
 DiffHOI~\cite{ye2023diffusion} and G-HOP~\cite{ye2024g} also achieve object mesh reconstruction by leveraging differentiable rendering and an implicit SDF field guided by diffusion model priors.
-Furthermore, their reliance on single-frame estimation often results in poor temporal consistency and unstable motion reconstruction in real-world scenarios.

-To address these limitations, we introduce a whole-body diffusion prior model and a unified world-space representation, enabling robust and temporally consistent hand pose estimation, object 6DoF tracking, and mesh reconstruction.
-Check \cref{tab:method-category-comparison} for differences between previous tasks.
+However, their computational cost is very high and their sensitivity to hand-object occlusion often results in poor temporal consistency and unstable motion reconstruction in real-world scenarios.
+To resolve the aforementioned issues, we present a robust 6DoF estimation pipeline based on a 3D foundation model SAM3D~\cite{sam3dteam2025sam3d3dfyimages}, an optical flow model MEMFOF~\cite{bargatin2025memfof} and a generative diffusion model for sequence refinement.
+This synergy enables seamlessly consistent 6DoF tracking and long-term stable mesh reconstruction. \cref{tab:method-category-comparison} highlights the differences between previous tasks.